 What is the status of the Florida black bear?

 In 1974, the Florida black bear was listed as a State Threatened Species throughout most of Florida.
 In September 2010, FWC adopted a new conservation model to evaluate whether fish and wildlife species listed as State Threatened or Species of Special Concern are at high risk of extinction.
 Following this new procedure, a Biological Status Review (BSR) team evaluated the best available data on the Florida black bear and determined the bear did not meet criteria to be listed as State Threatened.
 That report was sent to five independent peer reviewers, who agreed with the findings.
 The final BSR recommendation was to remove the bear from the State Threatened Species list, and the Commission approved the recommendation in June 2011.
-The bear will not, however, be removed from the State Threatened Species list until August 2012.
+The bear was removed from the State Threatened Species list in August 2012.

 What action has been taken on the Bear Management Plan?